cp2846/markovinator/README.md

 # markovinator
-Markov chain text generation module for Python.
+Markov chain string generation module for Python.

 # Adding this module to your project
 Add the markovinator.py file to the same directory your project is located in.
 Then import: